hybrid-intelligence/SHARPIE/README.md

 **Q**: *Can SHARPIE integrate with environmnet X?*
-A: SHARPIE integrates with any environment that implements the [Gymnasium ``env``](https://gymnasium.farama.org/api/env/) API: SHARPIE needs access to a ``step()``, ``reset()`` and ``render()`` functions.
-Since SHARPIE runs the environment on a back-end rather than in the browser, it supports any environment with Python bindings to these functions.
+A: SHARPIE integrates with any environment that implements the [Gymnasium ``env``](https://gymnasium.farama.org/api/env/) API: SHARPIE needs access to ``step()``, ``reset()`` and ``render()`` functions.
+Since SHARPIE runs the environment on a back-end server rather than in the browser, it supports any environment with Python bindings to these functions.

 **Q**: *Does SHARPIE support experiments involving mixed human-AI teams?*
 A: SHARPIE is designed to support mixed human-AI teams, involving multiple AI agents and multiple human participants at the same time.
-The SHARPIE architecture includes a back-end to manage synchronization and rendering for you.
+The SHARPIE architecture includes a back-end to manage synchronization between participants, and rendering for you.

 **Q**: *What are the computational requirements for SHARPIE*
 A: SHARPIE itself does not come with strict computational requirements, we suggest that you follow